Kia Ora, I’m Orphée Mickalad

-Over the next few weeks, I’ll be out in the community, eager to share my vision and, more importantly, to listen to your aspirations and concerns.
-We need to ensure we are innovatively tackling the need for affordable homes, continue to enhance our city's accessibility and infrastructure to support our growing population, maintain and accelerate our efforts for healthier waterways and further strengthen our local economy to ensure Palmerston North remains a place where everyone can thrive.
+Over the next few months, I’ll be out in the community, eager to share my mayoral vision and, more importantly, to listen to your aspirations and concerns for all of Papaioea.
+As your potential Mayor, I am dedicated to ensuring we are innovatively tackling the need for affordable homes, continuing to enhance our city's accessibility and infrastructure to support our growing population, maintaining and accelerating our efforts for healthier waterways, and further strengthening our local economy to ensure Palmerston North remains a place where everyone can thrive.

-Running an electoral campaign is a significant undertaking, and I am committed to a constructive and positive dialogue about our city's future.
+Running an electoral campaign for Mayor is a significant undertaking, and I am committed to a constructive and positive dialogue about our city's future.
 The dedication shown by all candidates in past campaigns stemmed from a shared love for Palmy, and I anticipate that same spirit as we move towards October.
-I look forward to these conversations and to working together to further improve our wonderful city.
+I look forward to these vital conversations and, if elected as your Mayor, to working collaboratively to further improve our wonderful city.

-The work continues, and I am energised to connect with as many of you as possible in the weeks ahead.
+The work continues, and I am energised to connect with as many of you as possible in the weeks and months ahead.

 Progress is never a straight line.